gazzasaur/rusty-iccp/README.md

 * Currently being implemented *

-This implements version 2 of X.225 / ISO 8327 and is compatible with version 1 as per annex D of X.225.

-This implementation is more restrictive than annex D in the following ways.
-* This implementation will never send user data in connect requests but fully supports receiving connect requests with user data and overflow data.
-* This implementation supports half-duplex and duplex modes of operation.
-* This implementation does not support any other functional units.

 ## Roadmap
 This is a rough roadmap based on what I know so far.
 I am using the open version of the standards where possible (X. and RFC) instead of the ISO standards which are generally locked behind a paywall.

-I am going to implement the mandatory minimum of the transport, session and presentation standards as we are running this over TCP.

 * [COMPLETE] ITOT / TPKT / RFC2126 - ISO Transport Service on top of TCP
 * [COMPLETE] COTP / RFC905 / ISO 8073 - Connection Orientated Transport Protocol (Class 0 only)
-* [IN PROGRESS] ISO Session Protocol (ISO SP) / X.225 / ISO 8327 - Connection Orientated Session Protocol (Version 1 and 2, implementing the Kernel functional unit with Half and Full Duplex functional units)
+* [IN PROGRESS] ISO Session Protocol (ISO SP) / X.225 / ISO 8327 -  Version 2 implementing the Kernel and Duplex functional units
-* [NOT STARTED] ISO Presentation Protocol (ISO PP) / X.226 / ISO 8823 - Connection Orientated Presentation Protocol (Kernel only)
+* [NOT STARTED] ISO Presentation Protocol (ISO PP) / X.226 / ISO 8823 - Kernel only
 * [NOT STARTED] ACSE / X.227 / ISO 8650 - Association Control Service Element
 * [NOT STARTED] MMS / ISO 9506 - Manufacturing Message Specification
 * [NOT STARTED] ICCP / TASE.2 - Inter-Control Center Communication Protocol
 * [NOT STARTED] ICCP Simulator Web Application

+Future
+For maximum compatability this implementation will include verssion 1 and the half-duplex functional unit for X.225.
+This implementation is more restrictive than annex D of x.225 in the following ways.
+* X.226 connect will not request connect user data to ensure it is compatible with version 1 negotiations.

 # Work Arounds